What it is, how it happens and what we're doing to help.

 #Mass bleaching events

-The past two decades have seen several incidents of widespread coral bleaching events on many of the world’s coral reefs.
+The past two decades have seen several widespread coral bleaching events on our Great Barrier Reef, with four mass bleaching events in the last seven years.

 The Reef experienced unprecedented back-to-back (2016 and 2017) bleaching, collectively affecting two-thirds of the Great Barrier Reef.
 The central third of the Great Barrier Reef was severely affected in early 2017, due to unusually warm sea surface temperature and accumulated heat stress.
 The southern sector was spared both years.